sailbot24/IDTool/README.md

 2. **Apply Filters**:
    - Filter out parcels intersecting airports
    - Filter by transmission line distance
+   - Filter by minimum KV value (if enabled)
    - Filter by roadway distance (if enabled)
    - Filter by utility provider (if selected)
 3. **Calculate Drive Times**: Use isochrone data to calculate drive times